Henry Heth (businessman): Military service

 Henry "Harry" Heth served in the Continental Army during the American Revolutionary War.
 Several points obscure his service.
 First, his father was named Henry and also served in the army.
 This senior Heth was the captain of an independent company stationed near Fort Pitt in western Pennsylvania.
 Another Henry Heth served as a quartermaster for a Virginia regiment during the war.
 Lastly, Harry may not have been old enough to be a soldier during the Revolutionary War, which technically required recruits to be 16 years old.
 In a 1782 census of the city of Richmond, he is listed as 18 years old.

-Later, beginning in February 1814, during the War of 1812, Captain Henry Heth led a cavalry troop from Chesterfield County, which in August 1814 (as British troops in Chesapeake Bay burned the new national capital and plantations in Virginia and Maryland, this Henry Reth was promoted to Major and his troop attached to General Richard Porterfield's Brigade which remained in the Richmond area to defend the state capital.
+Later, beginning in February 1814, during the War of 1812, Captain Henry Heth led a cavalry troop from Chesterfield County, which in August 1814 (as British troops in Chesapeake Bay burned the new national capital and plantations in Virginia and Maryland, this Henry Heth was promoted to Major and his troop attached to General Richard Porterfield's Brigade which remained in the Richmond area to defend the state capital.